TomasBoda/abm-sheets-web/docs/tech-docs.md

 );
 ```

-Each project has a unique `id` as well as `user_id` which is the `id` of the user who is the owner of this project.
-Furthermore, each project has a mandatory `title` and an optional `text` description.
-The `data` column contains a raw `JSON` object of the spreadsheet data, which is composed by the front-end part of ABM Sheets.
+Each project has a unique, randomly generated `id`.
+The `user_id` column holds the `id` of the authenticated user who is the owner (creator) of this project.
+Each project has a mandatory `title` and an optional `text` attributes used for describing the project.
+The `data` column contains a raw `JSON` object representing the state of the spreadsheet.
+The structure of this object is defined by the front-end part of ABM Sheets.

 ### 7.3 Logging

-ABM Sheets integrates a simple logging system, which fires events upon user interaction with the spreadsheet interface.
-These include for instance clicking on a cell, inputting a formula to a cell or using toolbar options.
-Logs are stored as rows in the `public.logs` table.
+ABM Sheets integrates a simple logging system, which fires events upon user interaction with the spreadsheet.
+These might include clicking on a cell, typing text to the formula field or using toolbar options.

+Logs are stored in the `public.logs` table.
+This table has the following schema:

 ```sql
 CREATE TABLE public.logs (